-My name is Mari and I am a student at Columbia from Spain.
+I'm a college student from Spain studying in the United States.
 Two years ago, I had some problems with my weight; I lost a lot of pounds in a few months and I became anorexic.
 After this, now, I have problems with my eating.
 I can't get control of myself sometimes and I think that I would need help to lose almost three pounds because I think that I will not be able to achieve it by myself.

 Every time I eat something that I shouldn't, I feel bad after it.
 I feel guilty.
 Please help me.
 I need to know where I can get help when I am not in school.